CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer02_stock_market_basics/notes_stock_market_basics.md

 - **Broker:** The role of broker is to provide client access to markets, routes orders to venues (exchange), and offers account services and reporting.
 They make money by adding comissions/fees to their transaction and/or by selling retail Order Flow to Market Makers or wholesalers.

 - **Market Maker:** His goal is to provide liquidity to the market by posting continuous 2 sided quotes (bid/ask) and filling orders as principal on venues.
-Their earning comes bid-ask spread and maker rebates.
+Their earning comes from bid-ask spread and maker rebates.
 Its key risk is informed flow orders likely driven by new informations whose can move price against them.
 They mitigate this riks by widening the spreads, adjusting size and hedging quickly.

 - **Clearing member / Clearing house:** They sit between buyers and sellers after a trade.
 It novates the trade (becomes buyer to every seller and seller to every buyer) and manage counterparty risk via marging (initial + daily variation) and a well structured **default waterfall:**